CreatieveNaam/po-paradigma/README.md

 `"Hello, World!",10` is the bytes of data we are defining.
 The "10" is a newline character.

- When the code is compiled the comiler will determine the actual

  `text` is the name assigned to the address in memory that this data is located in.
 When the code is compiled the compiler will determine the actual location in memory of this data and replace all instances of "text" with that memory address.

 ## Sections
 So what does the code `section .data` and `section .text` mean?

 Well, there are three types of sections in assembly files.
 There is a .data section where all data is defined before compilation.
-We basically define memory for future use.
+We define memory for future use.

 There is a .text where all the code goes.

-Lastly, there is a .bss section where data is allocated for future use.
-We do not use it in the Hello World code but the .bss section often gets used for reservering bytes of memory for user input.
+And there is a .bss section where data is allocated for future use.
+We do not use it in the Hello World code but the .bss section often gets used to reserve bytes of memory for user input.

 ## Labels
 So what does the code `_start:` mean?

 Well, `_start:` is called a label.
 A label is used to label a part of code.
 Upon compilation the compiler will calculate the location in which the label will sit in memory.
 Any time the label is used afterwards, that name is replaced by the location in memory of the compiler.

 The `_start:` label is essential for all programs.
 When the program is compiled and executed, it is first executed at the location of `_start:`.
+The start label can be compared with `public static void main(String args[]`.

 ## Global
 So what does the code `global _start` mean?

 The word `global` is used when we want the linker to be able to know the address of some label.
-The object file generated during compiling will contain a link to every label declared `global`.
+The object file generated during compilation will contain a link to every label declared `global`.
 In this case, we have to declare `_start` as global since it is required for the code to be properly linked.

  ## Registers
-To understand the rest of the code, we first need to understand registers.
-Registers are a part of the processor that temporarily holds memory.
+To be able to understand the rest of the code we first need to be able to understand registers.
+Registers are a part of the processor part that temporarily holds memory.
 In the x86_64 architecture, registers hold 64 bits.
 Below is a list of registers in the x86_64 architecture.

 8-bit | 16-bit | 32-bit | 64-bit
 --- | --- | --- | ---